Political coup in Canada; Dion to replace Harper as new PMDecember 2nd, 2008 - 9:05 am ICT by IANS

 In the 308-member House of Commons, the ruling Conservative Party has 143 MPs, the Liberal Party 77, the NDP 37 and the Bloc Quebecois 49.

-In the Oct 14 general election, Prime Minister Stephen Harper’’s Conservative Party was returned with a tally of 143 seats in the 308-member House of Commons.
+In the Oct 14 general election, Prime Minister Stephen Harper’s Conservative Party was returned with a tally of 143 seats in the 308-member House of Commons.
 But it fell short of the 155-seat majority mark, leading to the current crisis.
-(ANI)

-Tags: bloc quebecois, cabinet positions, coalition deal, earli, gilles duceppe, globe and mail, governor general michaelle jean, jack layton, liberal leader stephane dion, liberal party, members of parliament, minority government, new democratic party, new democrats, opposition parties, political coup, prime minister stephen harper, stephane dion, stephen harper, stimulus package
+Tags: bloc quebecois, coalition deal, governor general michaelle jean, liberal party leader, new democratic party, new prime minister, opposition parties, political coup, prime minister stephen harper, stephane dion